Reconstructing a user activity timeline from the USN journal

 From three minutes of $UsnJrnl records you can usually reconstruct what a user was doing — Office, browser, downloads, code.
 How to read the journal as a behaviour log.

-5 min read
+By 7 min read

 This post is the field guide for reading the journal as a behaviour timeline.

-Why this works
+Why this works at all

-The USN journal records which file changed, when, and how — and most user-visible actions on a desktop produce a recognisable signature of file activity.
-The user clicks Save in Word; Word writes a temp file, atomically renames, and BasicInfoChange | Closes the result.
-Chrome opens a new tab; the disk cache appends.
-The IDE rebuilds; a thousand object files spring into being.
+Most user-visible actions on a Windows desktop produce a recognisable file-system signature.
+Click Save in Word and Word writes a temp file, atomically renames it, and BasicInfoChange | Closes the result.
+Open a new tab in Chrome and the disk cache appends.
+Run an npm install and a thousand package.json files spring into being in seconds.

 Office in the wild

-When a user saves a Word, Excel or PowerPoint file, you see:
+When a user saves a Word, Excel or PowerPoint file you see:

 FileCreate | Close ~$<filename>.docx (lock file)